 auto lo iface lo inet loopback auto eth0 iface eth0 inet dhcp auto eth1 iface eth1 inet dhcp auto eth2 iface eth2 inet6 auto

 On CentOS and other Red Hat variants, the network interfaces are configured in individual files.
 These files are stored in the /etc/sysconfig/network-scripts/ directory, check the file names with the command below.

 ls /etc/sysconfig/network-scripts/ | grep ifcfg-

-Then open the first interface file for edit, for example, ifcfg-eth0.
+Then open the first interface file for editing, for example, ifcfg-eth0.

 sudo vi /etc/sysconfig/network-scripts/ifcfg-eth0

 The file should read at least the following settings.
 In case, ONBOOT is set to no, change it to yes and save the file.